The blockchain paradox: Why distributed ledger technologies may do little to transform the economy

 In each case, I think it is fair to say that the reason that so many people are so excited about blockchain today is not the technical features as such.
 In terms of performance metrics like transactions per second, existing blockchain technologies are in many ways inferior to more conventional technologies.
 This is frequently illustrated with the point that the Bitcoin network is limited by design to process at most approximately seven transactions per second, whereas the Visa payment network has a peak capacity of 56,000 transactions per second.
 Other implementations may have better performance, and on some other metrics blockchain technologies can perhaps beat more conventional technologies.
 But technical performance is not why so many people think blockchain is revolutionary and paradigm-shifting.

-The reason that blockchain is making waves is that it promises to change the very way economies are organized: to eliminate centralized third parties.
+The reason that blockchain is making waves is that it promises to change the very way economies are organised: to eliminate centralised third parties.
 Let me explain what this means in theoretical terms.
-Many economic transactions, such as long-distance trade, can be modeled as a game of Prisoners’ Dilemma.
+Many economic transactions, such as long-distance trade, can be modelled as a game of Prisoners’ Dilemma.
 The buyer and the seller can either cooperate (send the shipment/payment as promised) or defect (not send the shipment/payment).
 If the buyer and the seller don’t trust each other, then the equilibrium solution is that neither player cooperates and no trade takes place.
 This is known as the fundamental problem of cooperation.

 There are several classic solutions to the problem of cooperation.
 One is reputation.
 In a community of traders where members repeatedly engage in exchange, any trader who defects (fails to deliver on a promise) will gain a negative reputation, and other traders will refuse to trade with them out of self-interest.
 This threat of exclusion from the community acts as a deterrent against defection, and the equilibrium under certain conditions becomes that everyone will cooperate.